silvafj/BBK-MSCCS-2017-19/README.md

 # Worksheet on recursion using Python (I)

-These exercises are from the "Interactive Python 3 tutorial" but we include the tests in this repository so you shouldn't need to resort to using `snakify` directly.
+These exercises are modified versions of the exercises from the "Interactive Python 3 tutorial";
+we include the tests in this repository so you shouldn't need to resort to using `snakify` directly.
 Place each attempt under the appropriate folder, e.g., exercise one under the folder `ex01`, etc.; you should find the appropriate tests under the respective folder.

 As usual, you should (at least) attempt the exercises labelled "Easy" and "Medium".